 Seeds, Michael A. and Backman, Dana E. Horizons: Exploring the Universe, 13th ed.
-Belmont, CA: Brooks/Cole Cengage Learning, 2014.
+Boston, MA: Brooks/Cole Cengage Learning, 2014

 Telecourse Student Guide

 Cusano, Denise, Levine, Joel M., and Sibbernsen, Kendra.
 Course Student Guide for Astronomy: Observations & Theories, 5th ed.
-Belmont, CA: Brooks/Cole Cengage Learning, 2014.
+Boston, MA: Brooks/Cole Cengage Learning, 2014.

-The course materials also include a spectrum viewer, and a planetarium program CD.
+The course materials also include a spectrum viewer.
 Supplementary video lessons are available as streaming videos through the course website.
 Alternatively, the videos can be borrowed as DVDs from the Athabasca University Library.

 The Challenge for Credit process allows students to demonstrate that they have acquired a command of the general subject matter, knowledge, intellectual and/or other skills that would normally be found in a university level course.